Boys’ Chairman & Team Manager

 Q. Which is the best course you have played in Great Britain?

-Q. Finally as Captain of the Yorkshire Boys’ what would you like to achieve in your year?
+Q. Finally, as Captain of the Yorkshire Boys’, what would you like to bring and achieve in your year?